Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Introduction

+\textbf{(1)} \textbf{Inductive bias.} Transformer's dependence on data stems from the fact that Transformer does not include inductive biases, \eg translation invariance and locality as in CNNs.
+These inductive biases can be added through architectural innovation such as integrating more convolutions.
+As Transformer backbone should remain unchanged, we focus our study on the tokenizer.
+Inspired by related work in image recognition \cite{xiao2021early} and point cloud completion \cite{yu2021pointr}, we utilize a progressive tokenizer that gradually projects the input point clouds into tokens.
+However, this progressive tokenizer mainly introduces locality without translation and rotation invariance.
+Therefore, we propose a relative progressive tokenizer that uses relative positions and relative features as input.
+Our relative progressive tokenizer significantly improves Transformer's performance in point cloud tasks.

-Our answer to this question is \textit{Pix4Point}, which is a simple yet effective pipeline that allows utilizing an image-pretrained Transformer to understand point clouds in their native formats.
-As illustrated in \figlabel \ref{fig:teaser}, Pix4Point pretrains a Transformer backbone on a large amount of tokenized (\ie patchified) images (\eg from ImageNet \cite{deng2009imagenet}) and then finetunes this image-pretrained Transformer in point-cloud tasks with tokenized point clouds as input.
-To the best of our knowledge, our Pix4Point is the first pipeline to \textit{directly} leverage the weights learned in the image domain to improve the performance for 3D point cloud tasks \textit{without any change in the network's backbone or using image projections}.
+\textbf{(2)} \textbf{Cross-modality pretraining. } 3D point clouds are expensive to acquire, but other rich domains (\eg images) could be exploited for 3D point cloud tasks.
+In contrast to point clouds, 2D images are much cheaper and easier to collect/annotate.
+For comparison, ModelNet \cite{wu20153d}, the widely used point cloud classification dataset, consists of only $12,311$ CAD models.
+Meanwhile, ImageNet \cite{deng2009imagenet} is over $100$ times larger with more than one million ($1,331,167$) images.
+Therefore, we propose \textit{Pix4Point}, which is a simple yet effective pipeline that allows utilizing an image-pretrained Transformer to understand point clouds in their native format.
+As illustrated in \figlabel \ref{fig:teaser}, Pix4Point pretrains Transformer backbone on a large amount of tokenized (\ie patchified) images (\eg from ImageNet \cite{deng2009imagenet}) and then finetunes this image-pretrained Transformer in point-cloud tasks with tokenized point clouds as input.
+Pix4Point directly leverage the weights learned in the image domain to improve the performance for 3D point cloud tasks without any change in the network's backbone and process point clouds in their native formats without projections.

-\textbf{Contributions:} \textbf{(i)} We propose Pix4Point, a novel, simple, yet effective Transformer-based pipeline that facilitates image pretraining for point cloud understanding.
-This pipeline enables the processing of images and point clouds in their native formats. \textbf{(ii)} Pix4Point image pretraining allows for performance improvement in 3D understanding tasks on standard benchmarks: ScanObjectNN, S3DIS, and ShapeNetPart.
+\textbf{Contributions:} \textbf{(i)} We present a new Transformer-based network called Point Vision Transformer (PViT).
+PViT improves Transformer on point clouds \cite{yu2022pointbert} with a \textbf{r}elative \textbf{p}rogressive tokeizer that gradually projects a given point cloud into tokens by graph convolutions. \textbf{(ii)} We propose Pix4Point, a simple yet effective framework that facilitates image pretraining for point cloud understanding.
+Our method enables significant performance improvements of Transformer in 3D tasks on various benchmarks: ScanObjectNN \cite{uy2019scanobjectnn}, ShapeNetPart \cite{shapenet2015}, and S3DIS \cite{armeni2016s3dis}.